chloroken/eve-min/README.md

 ### DYNAMIC HOTKEYS

-The trick to understanding [how this script works](#how-it-works) is to realize that it's dynamic.
+The trick to understanding [how this script works](#how-it-works) is to realize that its targeting switching is dynamic.
 When refreshed, this script forms a "lineup" of your currently-logged-in characters and adjusts which hotkeys activate those characters on the fly based on your desired order.
 Depending on which characteres are logged in a character's hotkey could change — which seems bizarre but is actually super useful for forming squadrons of commonly-played-together characters that might change from day to day.

 ### PERFORMANT SWITCHING